Robert A. Taft Memorial

 The Robert A. Taft Memorial and Carillon is a carillon in Washington, D.C. dedicated as a memorial to U.S. Senator Robert Alphonso Taft, son of President William Howard Taft.

 The memorial is located north of the Capitol, on Constitution Avenue between New Jersey Avenue and First Street, N.W.
 Designed by architect Douglas W. Orr, the memorial consists of a Tennessee marble tower and a 10 ft bronze statue of Senator Taft sculpted by Wheeler Williams.
 The shaft of the tower measures 100 ft high, 11 ft deep, and 32 ft wide.

 Above the statue is inscribed, "This Memorial to Robert A. Taft, presented by the people to the Congress of the United States, stands as a tribute to the honesty, indomitable courage, and high principles of free government symbolized by his life."
 The base of the memorial measures 55 by 45 ft and stands approximately 15 ft high.
 Jets of water flow into a basin that rings the base.

 The twenty-seven bells in the upper part of the tower were cast in the Paccard Foundry in Annecy-le-Vieux, France.
 The largest, or bourdon bell, weighs 7 tons (6350 kg).
 At the dedication ceremony on April 14, 1959, former President Herbert Hoover stated, "When these great bells ring out, it will be a summons to integrity and courage."
 The large central bell strikes on the hour, while the smaller fixed bells chime on the quarter-hour.
 By resolution of Congress, they play "The Star-Spangled Banner" at 2 p.m. on the Fourth of July.
-The Robert A. Taft Memorial is currently serviced by Christoph Paccard based in Charleston, South Carolina.